jenna-theresa01/weather-app/README.md

 >> Current temperature in Kelvin, Fahrenheit, and Celsius
 >> A unique image, decided by the current temperature (the API has icons built-in, be sure to read the docs)

-> If the request is unseccussful, display a specific error message such as "Invalid Zip Code" or anything else that might come back from the API
+> If the request is unsuccessful, display a specific error message such as "Invalid Zip Code" or anything else that might come back from the API

 [ ] Allow the user to continue entering new zip codes to get new weather data